vipullal-github/HC-SR04_UltrasonicSensor/README.md

 # HC-SR04_Ultrasonic Sensor with the Raspberry PI PICO

 I wanted to interface my PICO with the popular HC SR-04 sensor.
 As you are aware, this sensor is very cheap and works like a sonar.
-It an untrasonic beep and listens to the echo from an object.
+It emits an untrasonic beep and listens to the echo from an object.

 ![image](extras/HC-SR04.PNG)